 Players: 2 (student-student or student-teacher)

-- Download and save as a PDF file.
+- Download and save it as a PDF file.

 NOTE: 1 page of cards (set of blue and set of purple) is used for the game.